 Weber “How Green is Port Washington”

 Tying in with sixth grade ecology curriculum, Residents speaks to students about local initiatives to increase sustainability on the peninsula including: the dredging of Mill Pond, clean-up of Sheets Creek, recycling and water conservation.
-Pilot programs are also underway at Weber covering the biology of our local ecosystem by mapping nature trails with the Town of North Hempstead and advanced recycling issues with Grassroots Environmental Education.
+Pilot programs have been introduced at Weber covering the biology of our local ecosystem by mapping nature trails with the Town of North Hempstead and advanced recycling issues with Grassroots Environmental Education.